Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The F. W. Woolworth threepenny and sixpenny stores open in Wallington, Forest Hill, Bexhill-on-Sea, Maldon and Pembroke Dock.
 Part of a wave of 394 openings between 1929 and 1939.

 By the end of the phoney war in Spring 1940, the chain had grown to 768 branches with an opening in the small rural town of Crawley, West Sussex.
 Two branches were kept mothballed and not opened.
-The store in Weybridge, Surrey was retained as an 'emergency bunker', in case the 'Executive Office' in Mayfair became unuseable.
-An opening in Newry, County Antrim was also delayed until 1946.
+The store in Weybridge, Surrey became an 'emergency bunker', in case the 'Executive Office' in Mayfair became unuseable.
+The opening of Newry, County Antrim was also delayed until 1946 after the premises were requisitioned by the Local Authority.